 If an ETF tracks an index, buyers can easily compare one provider’s fund to another and select the one with the lowest fee.
 This process can drive management fees and charges down as providers compete for business.

 ETF fees can be relatively low compared to mutual funds, but as with any investment fees, it’s good to know the potential costs upfront.
-Knowing an ETF expense ratio can go a long way toward helping an investor understand their total costs for investing in the fund.
+Knowing an ETF expense ratio and other potential costs can go a long way toward helping an investor understand their total costs for investing in the fund.